 Senna leaf extract comes from the senna plant.
 It’s an herb that belongs to a group of flowering plants native to tropical regions.
-The most commonly used variety of senna for extract and tea is the Cassia senna, also called wild senna.
-It can be found in many parts of the world, including North America along moist banks and in densely wooded areas.
-Although the variety of senna widely used is the Cassia senna, it should not be confused with cassia, another name for a cinnamon bark species.
+The most commonly used variety of senna as a medicinal extract or tea is the Cassia senna, also called wild senna.
+You can find it in many parts of the world, including North America, along the moist banks of streams and rivers and densely wooded areas.
+Although the variety of senna widely used is the Cassia senna, try not to confuse it with cassia, another name for a cinnamon bark species.
 If you want to start taking the herb for your health and well-being, it’s best to check with your healthcare professional first.

 Senna Leaf Extract Benefits

 Today, beyond the use as a treatment for constipation, senna can prepare the colon for colonoscopies and other procedures.
 It may help ease some symptoms associated with irritable bowel syndrome and have anti-inflammatory and anti-parasitic effects.
 Senna leaf and its extract are available as tea, powder, oil, granules, capsules and as part of herbal blends.
 Some benefits include:

 Senna leaf and pods contain compounds called sennosides, which handle the herbal effect of the digestive system.
 The pods contain larger amounts of the sennosides. (x) Sennosides increase movement in the large intestine, a process known as peristalsis, and direct water back into the stool, making it easier to pass. (x)

 The FDA approves senna leaf as a non-prescription oral laxative.
 It can help produce a bowel movement in 6 to 12 hours after ingestion.
 People commonly take it before bed.
 Check with your doctor before taking the herb for constipation.